 What Is SIM Swapping?

 SIM swapping, or a SIM swap scam, happens when a crook is able to take control of your personal information stored on your SIM card by using it on another phone.

 According to the Federal Trade Commission (FTC), a successful SIM swap can occur if a scammer impersonates you and contacts your phone service provider with a bogus story.

 According to the FTC’s website, “They may call your cell phone service provider and say your phone was lost or damaged.
-Then they ask the provider to activate a new SIM card connected to your phone number on a new phone — a phone they own,” it says on the FTC’s website.
+Then they ask the provider to activate a new SIM card connected to your phone number on a new phone — a phone they own.”

 Once a scammer successfully takes over your phone, they can access your bank account, social media accounts, email account and more.
 How?
-While two-factor authentication is typically a decent form of protection, the scammer now has access to your phone number and email so they have access to any codes sent through an email or text message.
+While two-factor authentication is typically a decent form of protection, the scammer now has access to your phone number and email.
+That means they have access to any codes sent through an email or text message.

-What Verizon, T-Mobile and AT&T Are Doing to Prevent SIM Card Swapping
+What Cell Phone Carriers Are Doing To Prevent SIM Card Swapping